N-alsharafi/SUDuyuru/README.md

 &nbsp;

 ---
+### New in 1.1.2:
+* Implemented proper logging instead of print statements, info can now be viewed in docker logs while the container is running.

 ### New in 1.1.1:
-Fixed a bug where I put the wrong argument in the wrong function.
+* Fixed a bug where I put the wrong argument in the wrong function.

 ### New in 1.1.0:
 * Added module to handle updating the client list.
 The filename must be added in creds.py